reductstore/website/blog/2024-01-12-implement-async-storage-data-streaming-pytorch/index.md

 ```

 ### Getting data from playground server
-To use the 'Cats' dataset with the Python ReductStore SDK, you'll need to follow a few straightforward steps.
+To use the 'Cats' dataset with Python, you'll need to follow a few other straightforward steps.

-First, ensure you have installed necessary libraries like Pillow (PIL), NumPy, and OpenCV.
+First, ensure you have installed necessary libraries like NumPy and OpenCV.

 Then access your dataset by asynchronously querying records within a specified range using, e.g. `bucket.query(DATASET, start=0, stop=5)`.